 Da Felice in Testaccio offers drama with taste: your server tosses the dish in your presence, combining the ingredients into the perfect plate of pasta for you.

 Other than cacio e pepe, if you visit in the spring, you must try the famous carciofi alla giudia, fried artichokes, and fiori di zucca fritti, fried zucchini blossoms, plain or sometimes stuffed with cheese.
+Even on a short trip, you can eat like a local in Rome if you do your research ahead of time.

 A food tour is a great way to enjoy tastings at great restaurants under the guidance of a local expert.
 Check out this highly rated experience from Walks of Italy!
 Make your own pizza and enjoy local starters, cheese, and charcuterie.
 Sample the city’s best gelato.
 Yum!